vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 The first step when developing a Sink is to create a struct that represents the configuration for that sink.
-The configuration file passed to Vector on startup is deserialized to the fields in this struct so the user can customise the sinks behaviour.
+The configuration file passed to Vector on startup is deserialized to the fields in this struct so the user can customise the sink's behaviour.

 ```rust
 #[configurable_component(sink("basic"))]